Skip to main content

 Attending a major league baseball game is a thoroughly American experience.
 It's also a unique game where the defense has the ball and that ball is often hurled at 100 mph.

 It's a classic sport with something to delight everyone.
-As spectators, we usually can forget about problems for a few innings.
+As spectators, we usually can forget about life's problems for a few innings.
 Or, at least we could.

 Now, the MLB, its franchise owners, the players union, or some combination thereof, have joined the ranks of those in the NFL who thought it was a great idea to radiate political messages in giant letters in the endzone.
+(And even allow messaging on the back of player helmets).

 I hadn't noticed anything similar in professional baseball until recently.
 Just beyond the center field wall at Target Field in Minneapolis, one can see, actually one must see, a large sign blaring two words: "END RACISM".